Is Japan the Most Libertarian Place in the World?

 Friday, September 21, 2018

-An uncommon view of the rising sun archipielago
+[Op-Ed] An uncommon view of the archipelago of the rising sun

 So how did I come up with the cockamamie idea that Japanese society is actually libertarian?

 I imagine some readers are already scratching their head in confusion at the premise; it’s no secret that Japan from the onset is a place of societal rules and regulatory order.
 So how did I come up with the cockamamie idea that Japanese society is actually libertarian?
 Humor me for a second while I justify my hypothesis.